 Apart from that, before the 15th week of pregnancy, the amount of amniotic fluid is still not enough and, in addition, the amniotic membrane is still too solid to make the puncture.

 It is best to do amniocentesis between the 16th and 18th week at the latest, as at this time it is still possible to terminate the pregnancy if it is confirmed that the fetus has some serious pathology.

 The main indication for amniocentesis is maternal age.

-It is recommended to do it from the age of 35 onwards, as the risk that the baby presents some genetic anomaly or chromosomal disease begins to be higher.
+This test is recommended with the mother is 35 years old and upwardss, as the risk that the baby presents some genetic anomaly or chromosomal disease begins to be higher.
 From the age of 40, an amniocentesis is almost obligatory.

-It is also very important to consider the woman's anamnesis.
-For example, if you have had a miscarriage in the past, and especially if you have had previous pregnancies with chromosomal alterations or fetal malformations.
+It is also very important to consider the mother's medical history.
+For example, if there is a previous miscarriage or especially if there has been previous pregnancies with chromosomal alterations or fetal malformations.

-Finally, if any previous diagnostic test with altered result has been performed, an amniocentesis will also be necessary to confirm the result.
+Finally, if any previous diagnostic test has been performed that has given an abnormal result, an amniocentesis will also be necessary to confirm the result.
 This would be the case with triple screening done at 10-12 weeks of pregnancy.

 What does amniocentesis detect?